afesus/attribution_treeBased_categorical_shap/README.md

 stating how on how many single datapoints each row is based.
 All categorical variables (columns) should be of type category.

+When the data is available in csv format (and placed in the same 'data' subfolder), a run of the Python Notebook 'csv_to_pkl.ipynb' creates the appropriate pickle file.

-No further setup needed for the folder structure and the input.
+No further setup is needed for the folder structure and the input.

 Run the Python Notebooks in sequence based on the number their name starts with.